harsha-kadekar/harsha-kadekar.github.io/_posts/2022-05-13-my-development-configuration.md

 - [FireFox](https://www.mozilla.org/en-US/firefox/new/): FireFox is my backup browser.
 - [Ulaa](https://ulaa.com): This is also my backup browser.
 I flip between Firefox and Ulaa.
 - [Zoho Notebook](https://www.zoho.com/notebook/): This is my mobile note taking app.
 - [KeyPass](https://keepass.info): This is my password storage tool.
+I use this version [KeePassXC](https://keepassxc.org/)
+- [Pomatez](https://zidoro.github.io/pomatez/): This is my pomodoro technique app.
+I use it to keep the pomodoro timer.
+- [Albert](https://albertlauncher.github.io): This is a keyboard launcher and added functionalities like search and others.

 The dot file configurations are not my own creation, rather I have taken from multiple places and tried to fit into something what works for me.
 If you use any good tools or configurations do let me know, so that I can try it.
 {: style="text-align: justify;"}